SamOBrienOlinger/spoodle-space-pp5/README.md

     - [Heroku](https://dashboard.heroku.com)

 ### [**Credits**](#credits)

   - [W3Schools](https://www.w3schools.com/)
   - [Stack Overflow](https://stackoverflow.com/)
   - Code Institute's [Moments](https://github.com/Code-Institute-Solutions/moments) module.

   - The [README template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code Institute was very helpful as a model for developing this README file.

-  - Code Institute Alumnist [Tom Ainsworth](https://github.com/Tom-Ainsworth) was of great support at strategically important stages to tease out certain bugs.
+  - Code Institute Alumnus [Tom Ainsworth](https://github.com/Tom-Ainsworth) was of great support at strategically important stages to tease out certain bugs.

   - My mentors, [Naoise Gaffney](https://github.com/NaoiseGaffney) and [Antonio Rodriguez](AntonioRodriguez_mentor), provided invaluable support and I learned a lot from them throughout the development of this project.

   Last but certainly not least, are the Code Institute's [Student Care Team](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentadvancedfrontend/studentcare) and all the Tutors on the [Student Support Team](https://learn.codeinstitute.net/ci_support/specializationsamplecontent/troubleshooting).
-Regardless of the challenge faced, they have provided invaluable support to me in developing my skills, knowledge and expereince.
+Regardless of the challenge faced, they have provided invaluable support to me in developing my skills, knowledge and experience.
 Thank you very much.